Over 9 lakh TB patients to be supported by Ni-KshayMitra initiative few days after launch | Health

 "This initiative is expected to help more patients complete TB treatment, and mitigate associated catastrophic costs experienced by a high proportion of TB patients and their families, despite free diagnosis and treatment," she said.
 Union Minister of Health and Family Welfare Mansukh Mandaviya informed through a tweet on Thursday that, 9.24 lakh TB patients will be supported by the Ni-kshay Mitra initiative, and 9.25 lakh TB patients have consented to receive the community support.

-On the Nikshay Mitra portal dashboard also, the number of TB patients to supported by Ni-Kshay Mitra reached 9,24,089.
-Other than this 2,77,793 adoptions were officially confirmed by the District TB Officer as well.
+On the Nikshay Mitra portal dashboard also, the number of TB patients supported by Ni-Kshay Mitra has reached 9,24,089.
+Amongst them, the number of supported patients is 2,77,793.
 President of India Draupadi Murmu virtually launched the Pradhan Mantri TB Mukt Bharat Abhiyaan on September 9.

 Speaking on the occasion, the President said that "It is the duty of all citizens to give high priority to 'Pradhan Mantri TB-Mukt Bharat Abhiyaan' and to make this campaign a mass movement.
 It is because TB causes the largest number of deaths among all other infectious diseases in our country."
 Recently in an Exclusive Interview with ANI Dr. Raghuram S Rao, additional DDG, TB division, Directorate General of Health Services said, "It is about getting the community to participate and play a proactive role in the fight against tuberculosis.
 So, what we are asking from the community to come forward and adopt a TB patient for a facility and all TB patients within that geography."